 - Let cool slightly, then stir in the sugar.

-- Stir in the almond flour, gluten free flour, and salt.
+- Stir in the cocoa powder, gluten free flour, and salt.

 - Add the eggs one at a time, stirring until thoroughly combined after each addition.